tequilahub/unitaria/docs/index.rst

 API Reference
 =============

-Bequem is a library for working with so called "block encodings" of matrices and vectors.
+`unitaria` is a library for working with so called "block encodings" of matrices and vectors.
 These are format for performing linear algebra calculations on quantum computers; see also this :doc:`introduction <block_encodings>` and the :doc:`references`, which contains a list of paper references.